willstepp/writings/hunger/hunger.md

 The lookouts saw the bucket he carried and whispered among themselves.
 By their snears Mika could see they resented him for abandoning the tribe in this time of need.

-Safe travels, Boy with the Bucket, Gawoni said.
-The others laughed at that clever turn of phrase.
+Farewell, boy with the bucket, Gawoni said.
+The others laughed at his clever turn of phrase.

 Mika walked outside the gates onto the dirt path.
 He did not  turn back to address their riducule, which continued until he rounded the rock bend and was therefore out of earshot.